 Stefanie is definitely the kind of person that you can tell likes to be in touch with people, person to person.
 She leads yoga and kirtan sessions for folks of all ages.
 Sometimes, in Spanglish.
 Oftentimes in outdoor public places.
 Plus, she leads retreats geared toward going within, regardless of where you’re at, spiritually.

 Moreover, The Dallas Observer recognized her kids’ initiative, Hanuman Homies, as The Best Underdog Nonprofit of 2019.

 At the same time, she’s also connecting via Zoom and Instagram.
 Her new donation-based video classes range from Morning Mantra, to Practice in Your PJs.
 As part of Hanuman Homies, she leads mindfulness and yoga via shorter online sessions.

-While she recognizes that people need to keep up with sangha, any way they can, she says that this new work is also to helping her to stay connected and committed to her purpose.
+While she recognizes that people need to keep up with sangha, any way they can, she says that this new work is also to help her to stay connected and committed to her purpose.
 “I’m honored to be of service, in some way, to as many people as possible.”

 Additionally, two of the World Bhakti organizers are getting ready to go virtual.
 Lavanga Latika will lead Sangha With Lavanga.
 Via Facebook Live, she’ll discuss the Bhagavad Gita.
-For those wanting a traditional yoga practice, Kirsten Burch will begin those soon.
-And, I’m offering private virtual Yoga Nidra, as I think it’s more important now for so many,.
+For those wanting a traditional yoga practice, Kirsten Burch will begin soon.
+And, I’m offering private virtual Yoga Nidra, as I think it’s more important now for so many.

-Finally, a great way to tune in to the music of Sean Johnson, Bhakti House Band and Stefanie Tovar is through a World Bhakti playlist on Spotify.
+Finally, a great way to tune in to the music of Sean Johnson, Bhakti House Band, and Stefanie Tovar is through a World Bhakti playlist on Spotify.
 Tune in to the vibes of that festival, as you do your laundry, cook some healthy food, or drink some tea.